The Remedy Room · The Congressional Record

 S.3829 Lead Author · S.3822 Co-Author — Both Reform Tracks

 The singular legislative architect connecting both reform tracks simultaneously.
-S.3829 criminalizes executive conduct and opens insurer records to investigators.
+S.3829 criminalizes executive conduct such as Private Equity Looting.
 S.3822 structurally separates insurers from providers.
 Neither alone closes the loop.
 Warren is building both.

 "When private equity gets hold of health care systems, it is literally a matter of life and death."